Horizontal-org/Tella-P2P-Protocol/README.md

 **Manual Method:**

 Initial Ping:
-- Device A (sender) manually types the IP address, PIN, and PORT
+- Device A (sender) manually types the IP address, PIN, and port
 - Device A (sender) sends a ping to `/api/v1/ping`
 - Device A (sender) retrieves the Certificate Hash from recipient
 - Device A (sender) displays the Certificate Hash to be compared